willsf1862/transparentSF/readme.md

 # TransparentSF

-A data analysis and visualization platform for San Francisco city data, focusing on public data and governmental transparency.
+A data analysis and visualization platform for San Francisco city data

 ## Overview

-TransparentSF is a web-based application that provides interactive visualizations and analysis of San Francisco city data.
+TransparentSF is a web-based application that combined AI agents with public data to answer questions, build interactive visualizations and deep analysis of San Francisco public city data.
 It includes features for:

 - Automated analysis of public datasets
 - AI-powered insights generation